folio-org/okapi/doc/guide.md

  * `okapi-auth`: a simple module demonstrating authentication
  * `okapi-sample-module`: a module mangling HTTP content
  * `okapi-header-module`: a module to test headers-only mode
+ * `okapi-common`: utilities used by both gateway and modules

 These three modules are used in tests for okapi-core so they must be built before okapi-core tests are performed.